AndresRCA/NestJS-Black-List-API/README.md

 This service receives phrases and tells the user whether they are stated as black listed or not.
 What constitutes a black listed word or phrase is whether they are a profanity.
 The user may also be able to add a new word to the black list.

-> **IMPORTANT**: to establish a communication with this service, the client MUST add to his HTTP request headers the header "auth-token", the value should also be the same as the one defined at the .env file, otherwise your request WILL be rejected and a 403 status code will be returned.
+> **IMPORTANT**: to establish a communication with this service, the client MUST add to his HTTP request headers the header "auth-token", the value should also be the same as the one defined in the .env file, otherwise your request WILL be rejected and a 403 status code will be returned.

 ## Installation